poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Float**

-The Starting Point of the AO Quality Falloff.
+The Starting Range of the AO Falloff.

 ### Quality Falloff End

 - `Type`: **Float**

-The End POint of the AO Quality Falloff.
+The Ending Range of the AO Falloff.

 ### Max Distance Falloff